bramley/phplist-plugin-viewbrowser/README.md

 ## Version history ##

     version     Description
-    2.11.0+20200417 Use core phplist functions to format dates.
+    2.11.1+20200519 Replace USERID placeholder as a synonym for UNIQID 2.11.0+20200417 Use core phplist functions to format dates.
     2.10.4+20191108 Remove support for phplist versions prior to 3.0.7 2.10.3+20190907 Restrict downloading attachments to subscribers only